 There were two incarnations of the club, one running between the Wars, the other post-World War 2.

-The club was first formed in 1921 and lasted until around 1931 (the last mention of it in the newspapers was in June 1931).
-Its was named The Stocksbridge & District Motor Cycle & Light Car Club and it was begun in May 1921 by John Dyson Gregory of Craglands, Deepcar, who was the club secretary.
+The club was first formed in 1921 and lasted until around 1930/1 (there is no mention of the club in the newspapers after this).
+It was named The Stocksbridge & District Motor Cycle & Light Car Club and it was begun in May 1921 by John Dyson Gregory of Craglands, Deepcar, who was the club secretary.
 Early meetings were held in Thomas Pladdey’s pub, the Sportsman’s Arms at Old Haywoods, Deepcar.
 Thomas Pladdey and his wife Dorothy had been the landlords of the Sportsman’s for ten years, having moved there from Sheffield in 1911.
 Mr. Pladdey was keen on all kinds of sports and gave his backing to the club, hosting its meetings and sponsoring a cup.
 The couple were the landlords for almost forty years.
 Later meetings of the club were held at the Rock Inn, Green Moor.

 The first Reliability Trial was held on the 23rd July 1921.
 This was an organised ride which challenged riders to complete a course, passing through designated control points within a pre-set time limit.
 The riders set off from New Road End (where the Peggy Tub used to stand) and there were two circuits over an “intricate” course through Ewden, Langsett and Hunshelf.
 Nineteen competitors faced the starter, Mr. F. Hubert, and Mr. Pladdey sponsored a cup.
 The winners were:

 1. Pladdey Cup and “Stacey” gold medal: H. Thompson riding a Triumph

 2. Silver medal: C.W.
 Hayward riding a Clyno

 3. Bronze medal: H. Clarke riding a Coventry Eagle